maxhbr/LDBcollector/md/OML.md

 Comments on (easy) usability
 ----------------------------

--   **↑**Rating is: Bronze (source: [BlueOak License List](https://blueoakcouncil.org/list "BlueOak License List"))
+-   **↑**“Rating is: Bronze” (source: [BlueOak License List](https://blueoakcouncil.org/list "BlueOak License List"))

--   Per Fedora, this license is based on MIT, but contains additional clauses which make it more than a simple MIT variant, notably, the requirement of statement of new terms of contributions under a different license.
-For that reason, this license is Free, but GPL-incompatible. (source:
+-   “Per Fedora, this license is based on MIT, but contains additional clauses which make it more than a simple MIT variant, notably, the requirement of statement of new terms of contributions under a different license.
+For that reason, this license is Free, but GPL-incompatible. ” (source:
     [Scancode](https://github.com/nexB/scancode-toolkit/blob/develop/src/licensedcode/data/licenses/fastcgi-devkit.yml "Scancode"))

 URLs